Skip to content

 • Instance can be lost due to a single-node or disk failure.

-• Multi-Instance GPU (MIG) is supported
+• Multi-Instance GPU (MIG) functionality supported

 High memory flavors (only in ePouta)